NJ Vital Records (this page is under construction!)For birth, marriage, death, divorce and other records:

-You can also contact the local registrar in the town where the marriage occurred.
+In addition to the Bureau of Vital Statistics and the State Archives, you can contact the local registrar in the town where the birth occurred.

 Note: effective January 1, 1994, under NJ Administrative Code 8:2A1 et seq not everyone has access to the cause of death information on a death certificate.
 Surviving spouses, caretaking partners, parents, executors or other authorized representatives may see the entire death certificate.
 Local registrars will need written authorization from survivors or their authorized representatives permitting the researcher to see this portion of the death certificate.

 New Jersey wills are filed and probated in the county of residence of the deceased.
 Members of the public can view them and make copies at the County Surrogate's Office.
-Searching Morris probate records will give you name of the executor and the date, book and page number of the will.
 Contact the Surrogate's Office to make an appointment for on-site examination of wills.
+Searching Morris County probate records will give you name of the executor and the date, book and page number of the will.

 Adoption--see the NJ Adoption Registry, NJ Dept of Children and Families